Types of verbena: overview of the most beautiful verbena varieties

 Slender Vervain

-Native to South America, slender vervain (Verbena rigida) reaches heights of about 60 cm and forms spike-like inflorescences.
+Native to South America, slender vervain (Verbena rigida) reaches heights of about 60cm and forms spike-like inflorescences.
 The flowers, however, bloom in a hemispherical arrangement.
 The pink flowers can be enjoyed over a long flowering period from June to October.
-Slender verbena blooms best in moderately nutrient-rich, well-drained soils and in sunny protected locations.
+Slender vervain blooms best in moderately nutrient-rich, well-drained soils and in sunny protected locations.
 Plant about three to five plants per square metre.
-The following varieties of slender verbena are available:
+Here are some beloved varieties of slender verbena:

-• Lilac Blue’: blue-purple flowers and grows about 40 cm high
+• Santos’: bright purple flowers and grows about 60cm high

-In contrast to the other verbena species, slender verbena does not tend to self-seed generously – we suggest collecting the seeds and sowing them yourself for the best propagation results.
+In contrast to the other types of verbena, slender verbena does not tend to self-seed generously − we suggest collecting the seeds and sowing them yourself for the best propagation results.

-Is the slender vervain hardy?
+Is slender vervain hardy?
 This plant loves warmth and is only hardy to an extent.
-It tolerates temperatures down to about – 5 °C. Therefore, in places with cold winters, it is generally kept as an annual plant.
+It tolerates temperatures down to about -5 °C. Therefore, in places with cold winters, it is generally kept as an annual plant.
 With suitable winter protection, such as a thick layer of mulch, it can certainly survive a mild winter.
-When slender verbenas grows perennially, they develop a broad, sprawling habit.
+When slender verbenas grow perennially, they develop a broad, sprawling habit.

 Hoary Verbena

-Hoary vervain (Verbena stricta) is native to North America and can also be planted in our gardens.
-Compared to other verbena species, it produces large individual flowers that are arranged in spikes or cylinders.
-The spikes blossoms from bottom to the top during the flowering period from July to August.
-The flowering period is comparatively short and only lasts about four weeks.
-This annual to biennial, herbaceous plant grows about 60 cm high.
+Hoary vervain (Verbena stricta) is native to North America and also grows well in the UK.
+Compared to other types of verbena, this North American prairie species produces large flowers that are arranged on spikes.
+The spikes bloom from the bottom to the top during the flowering period from July to August.
+The flowering period is comparatively short, lasting only about 4 weeks.
+This annual to biennial herbaceous plant grows about 60cm high.
 It needs a sunny, warm location and well-drained soil.
-This species is hardy, but not particularly long-lived and can tolerate temperatures down to – 30 °C.
+This species is hardy but not particularly long-lived and can tolerate temperatures down to -30 °C.

 Subscribe to the Plantura newsletter